Downfall Release Notes

 Fully Operational

 Twice.
-The ability resolves once, then it is repeated for the one matching server.
+The ability resolves once, then it is repeated for the one matching remote server.

 How many times does NASX trigger while resolving Fully Operational?